Please ensure Javascript is enabled for purposes of website accessibility

 • Wear socks every day.

-• A snack for after
+• A snack!

 We have open cubbies in the bathrooms where you can leave your bags, jackets, etc., during tryouts.
 Please do not bring any valuables as there are no lockers.
 We are not responsible for any lost or stolen items.